The Swedish capital city is the perfect introduction to Scandinavia. It’s set across 14 islands on an archipelago which extends into the Baltic Sea.

-In this post, we’ll take a look at the best places to visit in Stockholm.
+In this post, I’ll take a look at the best places to visit in Stockholm.
 Hopefully, it will be a useful guide when planning your trip and show you some hidden corners of the city.
-Before we get to the best and coolest attractions in Stockholm though, let’s take a look at some places to stay!

 Need a place quick?
 Here’s the best neighbourhood in Stockholm:

 Located on the western side of the island of Sodermalm, Hornstull is a lively, vibrant and up-and-coming area.
 Once a dodgy neighbourhood to be avoided at all costs, Hornstull is today a happening ‘hood home to independent shops, cosy cafes, hip hangouts and one of the coolest markets in old town.

 - Excite your sense with savoury tapas at Ramblas.

 - Hang out in the sunshine, go for a swim or enjoy a sauna at Tantolunden Park.